emberjs/rfcs/text/0000-ember-new-lang.md

 An error will be thrown if the country and region codes are incorrect.
 Additionally, helpful error text has been added in cases where the developer misunderstands the `--lang` flag and thinks that it is the programming language rather than the HTML attribute.

+### As this relates to ember-intl

+The popular [localization library ember-cli](https://github.com/ember-intl/ember-intl) does not conflict with the addition of this new Ember CLI flag.
+The addition of this flag offers some out of the box support where it was previously missing for new Ember apps.
+It is still recommended that globalized apps leverage `ember-intl`.

 ## Drawbacks